High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Definition of the problem

-\begin{rmk} In the literature the case when $\beta^+ = \beta^-\/$ is often called the \emph{constant coefficients} case, while $\beta^+ \neq \beta^-\/$ is referred to as the \emph{variable coefficients} case.
-We find this nomenclature a bit confusing, particularly the use of the word ``variable'' which suggests a function $\beta = \beta(\vec{x})\/$, not just two constants.\myremarkend \end{rmk}
+\begin{rmk} In the literature the case when $\beta^+ = \beta^-\/$ is often called the \emph{constant coefficients} case, while $\beta^+ \neq \beta^-\/$ is referred to as the \emph{discontinuous coefficients} case.
+There is also the case where $\beta^{\pm} = \beta^{\pm}(\vec{x})\/$, known as \emph{variable coefficients} case.
+This last case is not treated in this paper.\myremarkend \end{rmk}

-\com{ }{Private comment.}{Note that we can put both the equations, and the interface jumps, into a single equation by using weak forms.
-Specifically, $u\/$ satisfies